 I had been doing a heavy spate of late 60s early 70s Sci Fi, stories of men trapped in space, lonely depressed men in peril.
 I became obsessed with the astronauts wives, waiting patiently back home on Earth, trying desperately to remain calm and strong for the children, for the country, for their lonely depressed husbands trapped in space.

 In 2004 a melody motif was plucked from a Yamaha SY77 towards the end of an unproductive studio session.
-It sent me off down a rabbit hole of feeling the loss that comes from failing to communicate important things, or be heard.
+It sent me off down a rabbit hole of feeling the loss that comes from failing to communicate important things; or be heard.
 I wrote Lost In Space in two hours.
-A short play about a satellite fix it guy who has some kind of an emotional breakdown on the job and decides not to return home.
+A short play about a satellite fix it guy who has an emotional breakdown on the job and decides not to return home.
 I called him Larry.
 The next day I recorded a blue print for the voices and with my sound production partner Jack Henney (Cargo77), we assembled all the sound particles.
-I wanted it to feel like a led meditation.
+I wanted it to feel like a warm, supportive hand on the shoulder when the ship is going down and you need a strong friend.
 Not too cute.
 Not too sad.
 Just present.

 “Does your allegiance to The United States Of America mean anything to you anymore Larry? ...Larry?”

 In the summer of 2014 The Tate commissioned me to make it into a film so that it could be presented as an audio visual piece.
 I knew I wanted it to be an animation but I had absolutely no idea how to even talk the language so I called a techy friend, Phillip Mayer, builder of domes, to ask if he wanted to make a film with me for Tate Britain.
 He said he would.
 Then I told him we had six weeks to complete.
 He said we could try.